lesflaneurs/lesflaneurs.github.io/_drafts/a_grand_adventure.md

 and as a citizen of the world.
 I will remain eternally grateful.

-Maureen (my wife) and I are embarking on a new adventure: moving to Paris, France, and living abroad for a year.
+My wife and I are embarking on a new adventure: moving to Paris, France, and living abroad for a year.
 A lifelong dream, a life-changing experience, a once-in-a-lifetime opportunity.